Adolf von Harnack: Biography

-Biblical Criticism and Theology
+Biblical criticism and theology

 Among the distinctive characteristics of Harnack's work were his insistence on absolute freedom in the study of church history and the New Testament (i.e. there were no taboo areas of research that could not be critically examined); his distrust of speculative theology, whether orthodox or liberal; and his interest in practical Christianity as a religious life and not a system of theology.
 Some of his addresses on social matters were published under the heading "Essays on the Social Gospel" (1907).

 Harnack regarded all four gospels to be "not altogether useless as sources of history", but still, "not written with the simple object of giving the facts as they were; they are books composed for the work of evangelisation."

 Harnack's suggested view on Biblical miracles was nuanced, and distinguished between certain types thusly:

 "In the fourth place, and lastly, although the order of Nature be inviolable, we are not yet by any means acquainted with all the forces working in it and acting reciprocally with other forces.
 Our acquaintance even with the forces inherent in matter, and with the field of their action, is incomplete; while of psychic forces we know very much less.
 We see that a strong will and a firm faith exert an influence upon the life of the body, and produce phenomena which strike us as marvellous.
 Who is there up to now that has set any sure bounds to the province of the possible and the actual?
 No one.
 Who can say how far the influence of soul upon soul and of soul upon body reaches ?
 No one.
-Who can still maintain that any extraordinary phenomenon that may appear in this domain is entifely based on error and delusion ?
+Who can still maintain that any extraordinary phenomenon that may appear in this domain is entirely based on error and delusion ?
 Miracles, it is true, do not happen; but of the marvellous and the inexplicable there is plenty.
 In our present state of knowledge we have become more careful, more hesitating in our judgment, in regard to the stories of the miraculous which we have received from antiquity.
 That the earth in its course stood still; that a she-ass spoke; that a storm was quieted by a word, we do not believe, and we shall never again believe; but that the lame walked, the blind saw, and the deaf heard, will not be so summarily dismissed as an illusion."